Presidential Emergency Action Documents: Public awareness

-Though there were academic articles and books discussing them since the 1980s, explicit public discussion about PEADS in the media did not begin until March 2020 when President Donald Trump said: "I have the right to do a lot of things that people don't even know about," during a White House press briefing with Prime Minister Leo Varadkar of Ireland leading to an April 10 op-ed in the New York Times by Elizabeth Goitein, co-director of the Liberty and National Security Program at NYU's Brennan Center for Justice entitled "Trump Has Emergency Powers We Aren't Allowed to Know About".
+Though there were academic articles and books discussing them since the 1980s, explicit public discussion about PEADS in the media did not begin until March 2020 when President Donald Trump said: "I have the right to do a lot of things that people don't even know about," during a White House press briefing with Prime Minister Leo Varadkar of Ireland leading to an April 10 op-ed in The New York Times by Elizabeth Goitein, co-director of the Liberty and National Security Program at NYU's Brennan Center for Justice entitled "Trump Has Emergency Powers We Aren't Allowed to Know About".

 This led to several pieces in major news outlets such as CBS News, Politico, and Harper's Weekly, as well as former senior White House officials and Senators going public with what they know of PEADS, such as Former Colorado Senator Gary Hart, Mark Medish, a senior National Security Council director under Clinton, and Joel McCleary, a White House official in the Carter Administration.

 Comments from Mr. Trump, suggesting sweeping powers unrestricted by Congress or the courts, conflict with precedent in the historic record.
 President Ronald Reagan's staff briefed Congress on emergency plans.
 They explained Reagan might request emergency authorities, such as price controls and seizures of industrial facilities, if needed in an emergency.
 These were requests, not unilateral commands, and they contained protections for constitutional rights including the Fifth Amendment to the United States Constitution.

+On June 22, 2026, The Nation published an article entitled The Rolling Coup: Unless we begin to act, our democracy will likely be destroyed.
+The article argued the second Trump administration was deliberately engaging in incremental steps to destroy US democracy and argued they may later use PEADS to consolidate power:

+Political prisons, a domestic army, control of the military’s legal apparatus, the seizure of voter rolls, and much more presage the potential declaration of a national crisis and the implementation of various of the President’s Emergency Action Documents (PEADS). [...]
+Unless we begin to act with resolve, fortitude, and clear-eyed commitment to our democracy, a future election will be lost, and our democracy will likely be destroyed by a presidential declaration of a national emergency and the subsequent implementation of the emergency measures found in the PEADS, not authorized by law but drafted and implemented without any congressional oversight."